angelrps/MasterDataScience_FinalProject/README.md

 # 4_What do you need to run the project?
 ## 4_1_Dependencies and modules
-This is what I have used to develop the project:
+Make sure that you have the following dependencies and modules installed in your environment:
 - ``pandas``
 - ``numpy``
 - ``matplotlib``